Coordination Chemistry Reviews

-Coordination Chemistry Reviews is a peer-reviewed scientific journal published by Elsevier.
+Coordination Chemistry Reviews is a semimonthly peer-reviewed scientific journal published by Elsevier.
 It was established in 1966 and covers all aspects of coordination chemistry.
 The editor-in-chief is P.A.
 Gale (University of Sydney School of Chemistry).
+Coordination Chemistry Research, a sister journal aimed towards primary research rather than reviews, was launched in 2024.

 Abstracting and indexing

 The journal is abstracted and indexed in Academic Search Premier, Chemical Abstracts Core, Science Citation Index Expanded and Scopus.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 24.833.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 20.3.